dalenewman/Transformalize/README.md

 info  | NorthWind | Order Details | Ending 00:00:00.1715532
 </pre>

-Now the *Order Details* are written to the SQLite database instead of the console.
-The console displays logging.
+Now *Order Details* is written to a SQLite database instead of the console.
+The console is free to display logging

 Initializing does three things:

-1. destroys any pre-existing output structures
+1. destroys pre-existing output structures
 2. creates output structures
 3. bulk inserts data.